-Welcome to my blog, I’ve now been living with HIV for more than seven years and openly writing about my own experiences since November 2012.
+Welcome to my blog, I’ve now been living with HIV for eight years and openly writing about my own experiences since November 2012.
 This space allows me to talk about my personal journey, my opinions and thoughts regarding matters relating to HIV and sexual health and a place to use my voice and fight for what is right and fair for all people with HIV.

 I am not ashamed to call myself an activist and I am not afraid to use my voice.
 Throughout the 20th century different groups of people around the world fought for their rights and for acceptance in the communities they lived in, and many are still fighting – but they have always done so by being visible.